liberland/Constitution/Liberland-constitution.md

 * **§IV.1.** The executive power in the Free Republic of Liberland shall be vested in the Cabinet.
 * **§IV.2.** The Cabinet shall be formed and presided over by the Chancellor, who shall be the Head of State.
 * **§IV.3.** It shall be the duty of the Cabinet to refuse to execute any laws passed by the Assembly in conflict with the Constitution.
-* **§IV.4.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article IV.
+* **§IV.4.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall Judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article IV.
 * **§IV.5.** The powers of the Chancellor and the Cabinet shall be restricted to the following only:
   * **§IV.5(1)** to run day-to-day state affairs;
   * **§IV.5(2)** to initiate a legislative procedure;